 The above identity holds numerically if $\det(I+K_\zeta^1)$ is a convergent Fredholm expansion and if $C_{1,2,\ldots}$ is chosen as $D_{R,d}$ with $d>0$ and $R>0$ such that

-In that case the function $\zeta\mapsto \det(I+K_\zeta^2)$ is analytic for all $\zeta\notin \Rplus$. \end{proposition} \begin{proof} This result can readily be extracted from the proof of \cite{BorCor} Theorem 3.2.11.
-In fact, the strong analytic bounds which we require can be significantly relaxed, however, as they will be sufficient for our purposes, we do not explore this. \end{proof}
+In that case the function $\zeta\mapsto\det(I+K_\zeta^2)$ is analytic for all $\zeta\notin\mathbb{R}_{+}$. \end{proposition} \begin{pf} This result can readily be extracted from the proof of \cite{BorCor} Theorem~3.2.11.
+In fact, the strong analytic bounds which we require can be significantly relaxed, however, as they will be sufficient for our purposes, we do not explore this. \end{pf}

-We say that Fredholm determinants similar to $\det(I+K_\zeta^2)$ are of Mellin-Barnes type (because (\ref{gammares}) is a basic tool for classical Mellin-Barnes integrals).
+We say that Fredholm determinants similar to $\det(I+K_\zeta^2)$ are of Mellin--Barnes-type [because (\ref{gammares}) is a basic tool for classical Mellin--Barnes integrals].